jackstapleton/rdb-autoscaling/whitepaper.md

 ### Bringing it all together

-The q scripts for the code outlined above are laid out in the same way as kdb+tick i.e. the script to run the tickerplant, `tickasg.q`, is in the top directory with the `.u` and RDB code in a directory below, `asg/`.
+The q scripts for the code outlined above are laid out in the same way as kdb+tick, i.e. `tickasg.q` is in the top directory with the RDB and `.u.asg` scripts in the directory below, `asg/`.

 The code runs alongside kdb+tick so its scripts are placed in the same top directory.